psycopg/psycopg2/doc/connection.rst

     .. rubric:: Excetptions as connection class attributes

-    The :class:`connection` also exposes the same `Error` classes available in the :mod:`psycopg2` module as attributes.
+    The :class:`!connection` also exposes as attributes the same exceptions available in the :mod:`psycopg2` module.
+See :ref:`dbapi-exceptions`.

     .. extension::

-        The above methods are the only ones defined by the |DBAPI|_ protocol.
+        The above methods are the only ones defined by the |DBAPI| protocol.
         The Psycopg connection objects exports the following additional methods and attributes.